Medi Trip Placements

 Where will you stay?

-We have local partners who will provide safe, clean and comfortable accommodation.
-You will be accommodated on a sprawling gated estate in one of Arusha's prime locations.
+You will stay at the 2017 award winning Siret Hostel; one of the highest rated and reviewed guesthouses in Arusha.
+We provide safe, clean and comfortable accommodation, comfortable bedding, excellent breakfast and dinner and housekeeping.
 This will be a quiet and friendly neighbourhood only 15 minutes from the main hustle and bustle of town.
 You will have 24 hour gated security, a domestic/cook (who will happily do your laundry for a small fee) and a coordinator who will ensure you settle in quickly and comfortably into your new town.
-These are shared houses where you will be staying with other volunteers from across the world, so you will never be on your own in your new environment.
-The homes are impeccably clean, well kept, modern and spacious.
+This is a shared home where you will be staying with other volunteers and guests from across the world, so you will never be on your own in your new environment.
+The house is impeccably clean, well kept, modern and spacious.

 How will you get around?

 For your placement, you will travel like a local and walk or take public transport.
 You will need to set a small budget aside for this (around $1 per day by local minibuses, 4 to 5 days per week).
 It is important you are prepared and comfortable to travel around town, this is a demanding role that requires dedication.

 You have the choice of local taxi’s (we have contacts of affordable, trusted drivers) who can chauffer you around town or you can use the famous ‘dala dala’ mini buses that most Tanzanian’s use to travel locally everyday.
 Some people adapt very fast and choose to walk around, it is safe to do so however like with any new environment we strongly advise you to be aware of pick pockets and thieves.
 Always be safe and ask your coordinator before going anywhere new to you.

 You will be required to pay a for a VISA & Permit for voluntary work assignment.
 Please enquire for details.

 This is a payment all medical volunteers in Tanzania must make towards your host hospital (Ministry of Health, Tanzania).